vesoft-inc/nebula-community/README.md

 ### [Nebula Blog](https://nebula-graph.io/posts)

-The Nebula Blog is a go-to place for Nebula Graph users to learn more about the architecture and design of Nebula Graph modules, best practices from Nebula users,
+The Nebula Blog is a go-to place for Nebula Graph users to learn more about the architecture and design of NebulaGraph modules, best practices from Nebula users,

 ### [NebulaGraph Discussions](https://github.com/vesoft-inc/nebula/discussions)

-This is a public discussion board where users can ask questions and best practices about Nebula Graph and related tools.
+This is a public discussion board where users can ask questions and best practices about NebulaGraph and related tools.

 ### [NebulaGraph Docs](https://docs.nebula-graph.io/)